octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 where:
 - `fuel` represents the quantity of gas.
 - `env` represents a context of evaluation for the Coq engine.
-- `eval` effectively executes each instruction sequencially on the provided initial stack.
+- `eval` effectively executes each instruction sequentially on the provided initial stack.
 - `arguments` and `storage` are passed as parameters.
 - `newstorage` represents the resulting storage after the execution.